26F-Studio/Techrater/docs/api.md

 #### Description

 Deactivate current account with verification code.
-Need to be logged in first (Require access token)
+Need to be logged in first (Require access token).

 ***Warning: This can't be reversed by normal players!
 If you accidentally deactivated your account, please contact admin.***

 #### Request